Wild (2014 film)

-Wild is a 2014 American biographical adventure drama film directed by Jean-Marc Vallée and starring Reese Witherspoon, with Laura Dern, Thomas Sadoski, Michiel Huisman, Gaby Hoffmann, Kevin Rankin, and W. Earl Brown appearing in supporting roles.
-The screenplay was adapted by Nick Hornby from Cheryl Strayed's 2012 memoir Wild: From Lost to Found on the Pacific Crest Trail, which is about a solo backpacking trip Strayed undertook on the trail in 1995 after numerous personal issues had left her life in shambles.
+Wild is a 2014 American biographical adventure drama film directed by Jean-Marc Vallée and written by Nick Hornby, based on the 2012 memoir Wild: From Lost to Found on the Pacific Crest Trail by Cheryl Strayed.
+Starring Reese Witherspoon, Laura Dern, Thomas Sadoski, Michiel Huisman, Gaby Hoffmann, Kevin Rankin, and W. Earl Brown, the film follows Strayed as she embarks on a solo hiking trip on the Pacific Crest Trail in 1995 after numerous personal problems had left her life in shambles.

-The film premiered at the Telluride Film Festival on August 29, 2014 and was released theatrically in North America on December 5, 2014.
-It received positive reviews and was a box office hit, grossing $52.5 million against its $15 million budget.
+The film premiered at the Telluride Film Festival on August 29, 2014, and was released theatrically in the United States on December 5, 2014.
+It received positive reviews from critics and was a box office success, grossing $52.5 million against its $15 million budget.
 Witherspoon and Dern received nominations at the 87th Academy Awards for Best Actress and Best Supporting Actress, respectively.

 Plot

 In June 1995, despite a lack of hiking experience, Cheryl Strayed leaves Minneapolis to hike, by herself, 1100 mi of the 2650 mi Pacific Crest Trail.
 During the journey, she reflects on her childhood and memories of her mother, Bobbi, whose death from cancer sent Cheryl into a deep depression that she tried to numb with heroin and anonymous sex.
-After her behavior destroyed her marriage and then led to an unwanted pregnancy, Cheryl had an abortion and resolved to hike the trail to try to rediscover the woman her mother raised her to be.
+After her behavior destroyed her marriage and then led to an abortion, Cheryl resolves to hike the trail to try to rediscover the woman her mother raised her to be.

-Cheryl begins her trek in the Mojave Desert in Southern California.
-On the first night, she discovers she brought the wrong type of fuel for her stove and is therefore unable to cook.
-After a few days of eating only cold food, she meets a farmer named Frank, who feeds her and takes her to get the correct fuel.
+Cheryl begins her trek in the Mojave Desert in Southern California with her overstuffed backpack which she nicknames Bruce.
+On the first night, she discovers she brought the wrong type of fuel for her stove and is therefore unable to eat hot food.
+After a few days of eating only cold food, she meets a farmer named Frank, who takes her back to his farmhouse for a hot shower and a cooked meal, and takes her to get the correct fuel the following morning.

-Further along the trail, Cheryl meets a hiker named Greg, who agrees to help her plan the next section of her hike when they get to Kennedy Meadows.
-While she is there, a camper named Ed helps her strategically lighten her overweight backpack and arrange to replace her undersized hiking boots with a new pair, which will be delivered somewhere further along the trail.
-At this and various other stops, Cheryl's best friend Aimee sends her provisions, and she also receives letters from her ex-husband Paul, who still cares about Cheryl, congratulating her on her progress.
+Further along the trail, Cheryl meets a hiker named Greg, who she agrees to meet up with again at Kennedy Meadows.
+While there, a camper named Ed tells her she's wearing the wrong sized boots and informs her that she can call the shoe company and they'll send the proper size at her next rest stop.
+He also helps her lighten the weight of her backpack.

-Cheryl takes Greg's advice to avoid some upcoming deep snow in the Sierra Nevada by catching a bus to Reno and rejoining the PCT, deciding to extend her trip further into Oregon so she can walk the same distance as she had planned, but she still encounters quite a bit of snow.
-She is able to make it through and arrives at the town where her new boots were sent, though she has to walk the last 50 miles in sandals reinforced with duct tape after she accidentally knocks one of the small boots down a steep slope.
+Under Greg's advice, Cheryl decides to take a bus to Reno and rejoin the PCT from there in order to avoid all the snow, deciding to extend the trip to the Bridge of the Gods in Oregon to make up for all the miles she didn't hike by taking the bus, but she still encounters quite a bit of snow.
+She is able to make it through and arrives at the town where her new boots were sent.